25 years ago, ‘Waterworld’ forever changed how we think about hits and flops

 It was a dare only too many were willing to take.
 Just not as many as one might think.

 Although Waterworld, which turns 25 on July 28, is often referred to as one of cinema’s most notorious flops, that description isn’t even close to accurate.
-Not only is Waterworld not a historic flop, it’s not even a flop at all.
+Not only is Waterworld not a historic flop, it’s not a flop at all.

 It is, however, the movie that changed the meaning of what is and isn’t a flop, and in doing so set the stage for a film era where perception is everything.